WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 <br>

 ## Spark any ideas? <a name = "ideas"></a>
 Have an idea of a Star Wars-themed RL Environment?
 Open to anyone with new scenario ideas and their respective RL agent's learned policies, or a better reward function/learnd policies for the existing scenarios.
+Just send me a pull request!